snarfblam/RPB-Blackjack/README.md

 # Rock Paper Blackjack
 ----
 ### But, what is it?
 It's a new twist on Rock, Paper, Scissors!
 Instead of selecting between "rock", "paper", or "scissors", you're dealt some cards and you play Blackjack!
+[Check it out](https://snarfblam.github.io/RPB-Multiplayer/).

 About the current state of the project: There simply wasn't enough time to thoroughly debug the software.
 It *seems* to work!
 However, if it all goes to hell, the database can be wiped by opening ***nuke.html***.